-- Accurate and current admissions information is made available to prospective students in a timely manner to enable an informed decision about educational offerings and experiences (Sections 1.1, 1.2, and 7.2). - Review and improvements to the admissions framework are informed by regular monitoring of students' performance (Standard 5.3.7), including but not limited to, the performance of student cohorts and identified groups (Standards 1.3.5 and 2.2.3) and regular external referencing of students' performance (Standard 5.3.4).
-Further information about monitoring and reviewing student performance can be found in Guidance Note: Monitoring and Analysis of Student Performance. - Corporate and academic governance arrangements provide effective oversight of the approval, implementation, and the monitoring and review of the admissions framework (Sections 6.1, 6.2 and 6.3).
-This includes oversight of the admissions framework for courses of study delivered wholly or in part by a third party (Section 5.4).
+- reviews of and improvements to the admissions framework are informed by regular monitoring of students' performance, including but not limited to, the performance of student cohorts and identified groups and regular external referencing of students' performance.
+Further information about monitoring and reviewing student performance can be found in Guidance Note: Monitoring and analysis of student performance - corporate and academic governance arrangements provide effective oversight of the approval, implementation, and the monitoring and review of the admissions framework.
+This includes oversight of the admissions framework for courses of study delivered wholly or in part by a third party.